anonym0us-X/Data-Science-workshop/README.md

 3. Activate the environment using "venv/Scripts/activate" on the powershell (note: venv is my virtual environment name change it according to yours)

 ## Else:
-1. Use the jupyter-notebook throught the Anaconda distribution.
+1. Use the jupyter-notebook through the Anaconda distribution.
 2. Use google collab.
 ---